 Please refer to the Online Journal Entry Instruction Guide.
 Training and Development also offers an online class – PST056 Journal Entry: Online Entry.
 For assistance please contact General Account at (352) 392-1326, or GAHelp@admin.ufl.edu.

-On average it takes three to five days for a charge to appear in myUFL.
-The timing can depend on the particular vendor, if charges are made in-store or online, if the charge is actually made at the time an order is placed or at time it is shipped, etc.
+On average it takes three to five days for charges to appear in myUFL.
+The timing can depend on the particular vendor, if charges are made in-store or online, if the charge is actually made at the time an order is placed or at time it is shipped, etc. You will only be able to see your charges if authorized by your department.

-Splitting a transaction is intentionally dividing a charge into multiple transactions in order to circumvent the card’s single transaction limit to avoid doing a purchase order.
+Splitting a transaction is dividing a charge into multiple transactions to circumvent the card’s single transaction limit to avoid doing a purchase order.
 Splitting charges is considered misuse and can lead to suspension or revocation of PCard privileges.
-If you must make a charge over your limit you can request an exception by sending an email to the PCard Team at PCard@ufl.edu.
+If you must make a purchase over your limit you may request a temporary increase.
+See the Limits on PCard section on the PCard Alphabetical Index.

 A Proxy is the term used to describe an employee who processes PCard charges.
 Proxies can view, verify, or approve transactions.
 Proxies should have budget authority appropriate for the role they perform.
 They should also have the authority and support to question transactions which concern them.